sushmarchandran/cloud-tsa/iter8/istio-analytics/README.md

 The port should match the value of the environment variable `ISTIO_ANALYTICS_SERVER_PORT`, defaulting to 5555.

-### Test cases and code coverage
+### Testing and running

+To test and run the code locally (not as a Docker container), you will need Python 3.7.

+For your development activities, you might want to consider setting up a Python virtual environment ([instructions](https://docs.python.org/3/library/venv.html)) in order to isolate all Python packages required by _Istio Analytics_ from other Python installations you might have.

+#### Tests and code-coverage report

-To run the test cases, the _Istio Analytics_ server does NOT need to be running.
-You will need Python 3.7 and to execute the following commands:
+To run the test cases, the _Istio Analytics_ server does NOT need to be started.
+All you have to do is to execute the following commands from the `iter8/istio-analytics` directory:

 ```bash
 pip3 install -r test-requirements.txt